developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/guide/sapandroid/index.md

       </ondemand>
     </KeyboardConfiguration>

-The first section of the `Config.xml` code above prevents the keyboard from automatically popping up when the focus moves to an input field and sets the page as "resizable" so it can adapt when a keyboard pops up.
+The first section of the `Config.xml` code above prevents the keyboard from automatically popping up when the focus moves to an input field, and sets the page as "resizable" so it can adapt when a keyboard does appear.
 The second section causes the keyboard to appear when the F10 key is pressed (on certain devices).

 **More information**:
 * **[Config.xml Reference Guide](../configreference)**.